benzmuircroft/helpful-to-me/weguess.md

 **Ask WeGuess to return a random question from a category.
 The question returned has not yet been answered by the user.**

-Note: Should we also return the number of questions remaining and/or percent of questions remaining unanswered in the category?
+Notes: Should we also return the number of questions remaining and/or percent of questions remaining unanswered in the category?

 Accepts parameters: